gkowalik/Collaboration_and_Competition/README.md

 ### Instructions

-After copying all files to workplace simply run Continuous_Control.ipynb file to train the agent.
+After copying all files to workplace simply run [Tennis.ipynb](https://github.com/gkowalik/Collaboration_and_Competition/blob/master/Tennis.ipynb) file to train the agent.
 Solution already provide training results that solved the task.

 Trained agents are stored in checkpoint_actor.pth and checkpoint_critic.pth files.